-These compounds will be provided as solids and will serve as "knowns" to aid in the unknown identification.
-If necessary, crush the solid into a fine powder and dissolve in a small volume of ethanol.
-You don't have to measure exactly, but aim for approximately 5 mg of solid in 0.5 mL of ethanol.
-Note: the solid may not dissolve entirely, but that doesn't mean there isn't sample dissolved in the solvent.
+These compounds will be provided as either alcohol solutions or as solids and will serve as "knowns" to aid in the unknown identification.
+If the compounds are provided as solids, crush the solid into a fine powder and dissolve in a small volume of ethanol.